Stock-Based Compensation Plans

 Summary of Stock-Based Compensation

-Components of stock-based compensation included in selling, general and administrative expense in the consolidated statements of net and comprehensive income consisted of the following (in thousands, except common stock price):
+Components of stock-based compensation are included in selling, general and administrative expense in the consolidated statements of net and comprehensive income and consisted of the following (in thousands):